EChesters/echesters.github.io/_posts/2016-4-8-ux-of-flags.md

 <img src="/images/posts/Coke Studio - subtitle.png" class="col-xs-12" alt="Screenshot of YouTube video from Coke Studios with 3 types of subtitles">

-The first subtitle is aimed at those who are native and can understand and read the script.
+The first subtitle is for those who are native and can understand and read the script.
 The second is for those who can understand the language, but not necessarily the script.
-These are usually the younger generation who have family, but live in a country where learning the script is not as easy or necessary.
+These are usually the younger generation who have family from there, but live in a country where learning the script is not as easy.
 The third subtitle is translating the video to a broader audience who can read English.

 <p class="emphasis">Now that is accessibility.</p>

 ## Countries
-If using flags for languages doesn’t make sense, surely it makes sense to use them when we’re offering preferences for a user to select their country?
+If using flags for languages doesn’t make sense, surely it does when offering preferences for a user to select their country?
+Not necessarily.
 An issue that’s frequently caught during usability tests with flags is that users struggle to quickly identify if it’s asking for a location or for a language preference.
 You’re then faced with a German speaker located in England hitting the UK flag.
-Using flags for countries when selecting options for delivery addresses or location based products makes sense.
-However selecting a flag to choose a location should not restrict the user from being able to change their language.
+Flags for countries when choosing delivery addresses or location based products makes sense.
+But selecting a flag to choose a location should not restrict them from changing their language.

 ### Delivery Address
-A UX that was sent my way recently was Harrod’s.
+A site that was sent my way recently was Harrod’s.
 The way that Harrod’s uses flags is by offering a list of countries with each flag when selecting a delivery address.
-This is really helpful and allows for quicker selection.
+This is helpful and allows for quicker selection.
 A vibrant flag is much quicker to spot than your country from a list of words that look the same.
 Users don’t have to read first or as carefully, leading to an effortless experience.

 <img src="/images/posts/harrods-delivery-country.png" alt="Screenshot of Harrod's delivery country list with flags">

-This is very much in contrast to the completely separate approach that Amazon has.
-Instead of choosing your language, currency or country everything depends on which site you’re on.
+This is in contrast to the completely separate approach that Amazon has.
+Instead of choosing your language, currency or country, everything depends on which site you’re on.
 For example, there is an amazon.co.uk, and an amazon.de.
 What I find interesting is that is doesn’t detect your location and doesn’t offer an alternative link.
 But for some reason detecting a location and offering another website is for some reason common among cooking websites!

 <img src="/images/posts/food-network.png" class="col-xs-12">

 ## Currencies
-Currencies at first thought are also a 1 to 1 relationship with a country, which then leads to the temptation of using a flag for a currency.
-Flags are certainly more eye-catching than the symbols used, and if used in addition can lead to a faster selection.
-However without the extreme example of [Zimbabwe’s current currency crisis], countries still don’t always have that relationship.
-Countries will choose to keep their savings in a foreign currency which is more stable than theirs.
-For example in Ukraine, you can make large payments in US Dollars or in Euros, because it’s more stable than their official currency, the Hryvnia.
+Currencies at first thought are a 1 to 1 relationship with a country.
+This then leads to the temptation of using a flag for a currency.
+Flags are certainly more eye-catching than the symbols and if used it can lead to a faster selection.
+But without the extreme example of [Zimbabwe’s current currency crisis], countries still don’t always have that relationship.
+Countries choose to keep their savings in a foreign currency which is more stable than theirs.
+For example in Ukraine, you can make large payments in US Dollars or in Euros.
+Those currencies are more stable than their official currency, the Hryvnia.

 For most of the companies I buy from, I don’t have to choose which currency to trade in.
-However for the higher-end shops such as Harrod’s, where their target market is global, this is somewhere that’s definitely worth investing the thought.
-By setting the delivery country, this doesn’t guess your preferred currency or other settings related to location, like language.
+Yet for the higher-end shops, such as Harrod’s, where their target market is global, this is somewhere that’s definitely worth investing the thought.
+When setting the delivery country it doesn’t guess your preferred currency or other location settings.

 <img src="/images/posts/harrods-currency.png" alt="Screenshot of how flags are only used for delivery countries and not the currency, but uses the symbols instead" class="col-xs-12">

 ## Phone Numbers
-Another scenario where it makes sense to use flags is for choosing international dialing codes.
-Despite regions sharing digits, it’s usually only the first digit and each country has their own follow on digits.
+Another scenario to use flags is for choosing international dialling codes.
+Despite regions sharing digits it’s only the first digit.
+Each country then has their own follow on digits.
 For those interested here is [a list of each country and their area codes].
 Unlike currencies, phone numbers don’t have their own symbol which is smaller and faster to pick out from a long list.
 Using a flag with a phone number, allows for something catchier than a list of numbers.

 <div class="images">
 	<figure>